 Day 7: Felt good to be back in my bed last night after day 2 of training.
 Every muscle in my body was wracked, and although I thought I would be taking a rest day today and healing, after last night’s really rejuvenating sleep, no rest day required today!

-Day 12: Did a wham-bam-thank-you-ma’am-total-body workout with my bestie yesterday and today I don’t feel a thing!
+Day 12: Did a wham-bam-thank-you-ma’am-total-body workout with my friend yesterday and today I don’t feel a thing!
 I have done this particular workout a few months back and I remember it tearing me up, but for whatever reason (that being this mattress is all I can imagine) I am NOT sore one bit.

-Day 23: Heavy workouts today took me to bed early.
+Day 23: Heavy workouts yesterday had in bed early.
 I awoke like I hadn't done anything the day before.
-I’m not going to lie.I kind of miss being sore!
+This bed was definitely designed with athletes in mind.
+I'll be honest...I kind of miss being sore!

 Day 35: Back in my “Bear den” last night and something very cool has been brought to my attention: No jet lag.
 I normally always do after a couple time zone changes.

 Day 39: Paddled 4 miles and ran 4 miles today.
 Felt strong and could have gone all day!
 Don’t think I would have felt that way without a good night’s rest.